 This paper gives an overview of labour market statistics across the UK’s regions and countries.
 The spreadsheet published alongside this paper includes a ‘profile tool’ where you can select a region and see all data for that region presented in tables and charts.Jump to full report >>

-The recent trend in employment rates across all regions and countries is one of growth.
-Employment rates have recovered to their pre-recession levels in all regions and countries with the exception of Scotland where the employment rate was 0.6 percentage points lower than in 2007/08.
-Northern Ireland’s employment rate was around the same as in 2007/08.
+Recently employment rates across all regions and countries have been growing.
+Employment rates have recovered to their pre-recession levels in all regions and countries with the exception of Scotland, where the employment rate remains 0.9 percentage points lower than in 2007/08.

-Between April 2016 and March 2017 part-time working was most prevalent in the South West where 31.1% of those in employment are working part-time.
-Part-time working was least prevalent in London where 22.8% of those in employment were working part-time.
+Between July 2016 and June 2017 part-time working was most prevalent in the South West where 31.1% of those in employment were working part-time.
+Part-time working was least prevalent in London where 22.6% of those in employment were working part-time.

 Average weekly earnings

-The latest statistics from the Annual Survey of Hours and Earnings show that in April 2016 average weekly earnings for full-time employees was highest in London (£632) and lowest in the North East (£492).
+The latest statistics from the Annual Survey of Hours and Earnings show that in April 2017 average weekly earnings were highest for full-time employees living in London (£655) and lowest in Yorkshire and the Humber, Northern Ireland and the North East (all just over £500).

-Average weekly earnings for full-time employees are, in real terms, below their pre-recession levels in every region and country except for Northern Ireland.
-Average weekly earnings for full-time employees in Northern Ireland was slightly higher (0.7%) in 2016 than in 2008.
+Average weekly earnings for full-time employees are, after adjusting for changes in prices, below their pre-recession levels in every region and country in the UK.

 Commons Briefing papers CBP-7950